 There are also plans for future using of Terminal 29.
 By the signed agreement, Carnival Corporation ships will use exclusively the facilities on terminals 2, 21 and 26.
 By the previously signed 15-year agreement (1995-2010), Port Everglades invested over USD 54 million in facility renovations and infrastructure improvements to the 4 terminals.
 Among the enhancements were 2 new mobile gangways (passenger bridges), separate (enlarged) baggage storage facilities, improved ground transportation.

 T25 - Terminal 25 (Celebrity Cruises)

-In early-June 2017 was announced that Port Everglades invests over USD 114 million in Terminal 25's renovations.
-This is preferential berth for RCCL-Royal Caribbean ships.
-The new agreement's period is until 2026, with optional extention until 2030, followed by additional 5 years.
+In early-June 2017 was announced that Port Everglades invests USD 114+ million in Terminal 25's renovations.
+This is the preferential berth for RCCL-Royal Caribbean ships.
+The new agreement's period is until 2026, with optional extension until 2030, followed by additional 5 years.